A Note from Jillian: Highlights & Inspo from Greece – Marrow Fine

 Go for: the history, baby!

 Athens is widely agreed upon as the oldest capital in Europe.
-Plan to stay a night or two upon arrival and make an early morning trek up to the Acropolis to see the Parthenon.
+Plan to stay a night or two upon arrival and make an early morning trek up to the Acropolis to see the Parthenon. athens travel guide

 The views of the city are incredible from this vantage point.
-We hired guide@daphnestefanidou, a history teacher and anthropologist, to get a history lesson and see it from a local’s perspective.
+We hired guide @daphnestefanidou, a history teacher and anthropologist, to get a history lesson and see it from a local’s perspective.
 She was terrific—knowledgeable and passionate about Greek culture and Athenian history.

-Athens: Where to Stay
+Where to Stay

 The New Hotel (modern) or Hotel Grande Bretagne (luxury) are both great options!

-Athens: Where to Eat
+Where to Eat

 Most rooftops have a spectacular view of the Acropolis at night.
 The Art Lounge restaurant atop the New Hotel boasts a few patio tables with an incredible Acropolis view.
 Make a reservation, plan to have your first of many Greek salads (they taste so much better in Greece) and be sure to ask for a table with a view!